-    We announce the Ninth Conference on Air Quality Modeling.
-Such a conference is required by Section 320 of the Clean Air Act (CAA) to be held every 3 years.
-The purposes of the ninth conference are to provide an overview of the latest features of the new air quality models and to provide a forum for public review and comment on potential revisions to the way the Agency determines and applies the appropriate air quality models in the future.
+The Environmental Protection Agency (EPA) announces its Twelfth Conference on Air Quality Modeling.
+Such a conference is required by section 320 of the Clean Air Act (CAA) to be held every 3 years.
+The purposes of the Twelfth Conference are to provide an overview of the latest features of the currently preferred air quality models and to provide a forum for public review and comment on potential revisions to the way the Agency determines and applies the appropriate air quality models in the future.

-Comments: Submit your comments, identified by Docket ID No. EPA-HQ-OAR-2008-0604 by one of the following methods:
+Comments: Submit your comments, identified by Docket ID No. EPA-HQ-OAR-2019-0454 by one of the following methods:

-Instructions: Direct your comments to Docket ID No. EPA-HQ-OAR-2008-0604.
-EPA's policy is that all comments received will be included in the public docket without change and may be made available online at http://www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
-Do not submit information that you consider to be CBI or otherwise protected through http://www.regulations.gov or e-mail.
-The http://www.regulations.gov Web site is an “anonymous access” system, which means EPA will not know your identity or contact information unless you provide it in the body of your comment.
-If you send an e-mail comment directly to EPA without going through http://www.regulations.gov, your e-mail address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the Internet.
-If you submit an electronic comment, EPA recommends that you include your name and other contact information in the body of your comment and with any disk or CD-ROM you submit.
-If EPA cannot read your comment due to technical difficulties and cannot contact you for clarification, EPA may not be able to consider your comment.
+Instructions: Direct your comments to Docket ID No. EPA-HQ-OAR-2019-0454.
+The EPA's policy is that all comments received will be included in the public docket without change and may be made available online at http://www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
+Do not submit information that you consider to be CBI or otherwise protected through http://www.regulations.gov or email.
+The http://www.regulations.gov website is an “anonymous access” system, which means the EPA will not know your identity or contact information unless you provide it in the body of your comment.
+If you send an email comment directly to the EPA without going through http://www.regulations.gov, your email address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the internet.
+If you submit an electronic comment, the EPA recommends that you include your name and other contact information in the body of your comment and with any disk or CD-ROM you submit.
+If the EPA cannot read your comment due to technical difficulties and cannot contact you for clarification, the EPA may not be able to consider your comment.
 Electronic files should avoid the use of special characters, any form of encryption, and be free of any defects or viruses.
-For additional information about EPA's public docket visit the EPA Docket Center homepage at http://www.epa.gov/epahome/dockets.htm.
+For additional information about the EPA's public docket, visit the EPA Docket Center homepage at http://www.epa.gov/epahome/dockets.htm.